oVirt/ovirt-site/source/uncategorized/disable-installvds.html.md

 # OVirt - disable InstallVds

-By default oVirt will try to install vdsm and configure host SSL keys when adding a host.
+By default ovirt engine will try to install vdsm and configure host SSL keys when adding a host.
 This is a good default for production, but unproductive when connecting vdsm development build to oVirt.

 ## Disable installVds option